cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/inotify_overview.rst

        /proc/sys/fs/inotify/max_user_watches
               This specifies an upper limit on the number of watches that can be created per real user ID.

-VERSIONS
-       Inotify was merged into the 2.6.13 Linux kernel.
-The required library interfaces were added to glibc in version 2.4.
-(IN_DONT_FOLLOW, IN_MASK_ADD, and IN_ONLYDIR were added in glibc version 2.5.)

-CONFORMING TO
-       The inotify API is Linux-specific.

 NOTES
        Inotify file descriptors can be monitored using select(2), poll(2), and epoll(7).
 When an event  is  available,